Interactive Simulations for Biophysical Chemistry with JSPlotly & GSPlotly

 Suggestion:

-1. Show the points that overlap or do not overlap the fit line.
+1. Display the points overlapping or not overlapping the adjustment line.
 For overlap, choose "showPoints = true" and "showLine = true";

-2. Change the data and perform a new fit to obtain other parameters of the line.
+2. Change the data and perform a new adjustment to obtain other parameters of the line.

 Context: